-Zanzibar is often referred to as “Spice Island” for its centuries of clove, nutmeg, vanilla, and cinnamon production.
+Zanzibar is often referred to as “Spice Island” for its centuries of clove, nutmeg, vanilla, and cinnamon production and is one of the top 5 things to do in Zanzibar.
 Most of these spice tours depart from Stone Town and take you to a large spice farm to see, touch, and taste the many flavors of Zanzibar.
 I would recommend bringing decent walking shoes as it may be muddy.
 Make sure to bring extra cash in case you want to buy some spices and tea to take home.
 Don’t come full as there is a full tasting at the end of the tour.
-We went on the spice tour with Colors of Zanzibar and had a nice morning watching the local women cook.

 After having a memorable time sailing on a dhow in Mozambique we decided that we couldn’t miss it on Zanzibar.
-So we set up with the guys at Colors of Zanzibar again for a fun day out at sea.
+So we set up with the guys at Colors of Zanzibar for a fun day out at sea.
 We departed early morning from the fishing town of Fumba.
 The team specializes in individual tours so we had the pleasure of having the entire dhow to ourselves.

 We made our way to a little sandbank off the coast of Zanzibar, which was about three hours away from being swallowed by high tide.
 On this island, visitors can get the best views of the blue ocean while snorkeling and enjoying the cool morning air with fresh fruit.

 Afterward, there are options to keep snorkeling or see a hidden lagoon before enjoying a seafood buffet lunch on Kwale Island.
 It is here that there are massive baobabs, small shops, and more beach paradise.
 Don’t expect the snorkeling to be great though, unfortunately, the area the safari blue cruise takes place has become so massively commercial the reef has been ruined.
 A sad sight to see and a bit of a disappointment for the marine enthusiast.

 Take a boat just 5 km away from Stone Town to reach the iconic Prison Island, or Changuu Island to be technical.
 Built in the late 1800’s this prison was supposed to serve as an island for slaves, violent prisoners, and quarantined.